 ABOUT AMANDA POWERS

-I am 30 years old and am an independent female who loves to travel and learn about people and places I’ve never been.
+I am an independent female who loves to travel and learn about people and places I’ve never been.
 I enjoy hiking, running and boxing.
 I love to see everything in a new place and then share those places with my friends and family.

 I have lived on the East Coast of the U.S. for most of my life, but went to college in the ski and snowboard heart of the States, ironically called the Sunshine State – Colorado.
 I enjoy going to the city, but also love the peacefulness of country living.